skipgu/past-exams/CONTRIBUTING.md

     - If you are adding some exams for a single course, mention it in the title, if a single exam, mention it in the title
       - `Add DIT009 Exams 2024`
       - `Add DIT008 August 2025 Exam`
-    - If you are adding exams in bulk, try to make the title unique (to avoid having "Add first-year exma" issues multiple times)- add a month/date (if multiple bulk upload issues in the same month) of upload
+    - If you are adding exams in bulk, try to make the title unique (to avoid having "Add first-year exam" issues multiple times)- add a month/date (if multiple bulk upload issues in the same month) of upload
       - `Add first-year exams 12-2024`
       - `Upload SEM exams 9-2025`
       - `Add answers 9-2025`